This post is also available in: हिन्दी

 - if its consistency is too thick then add water according to your choice.

 - add 3-4 tablespoons of tamarind pulp and mix it.

 - boil it for 4 to 6 minutes so that all the spices get infused in dal and vegetables.

 - Serve sambar with dosa, idli, vada, steamed rice, or plain chapati.

-- You can add a little bit of jaggery (gud) for adding little sweet taste.
+- You can add a little bit of jaggery (gud) for adding a little sweet taste.

 - As I earlier mentioned you can add different vegetables to it.
 If you use a vegetable like a pumpkin which gets mushy when you pressure cook it.
 Then, add this is kadhai with dal so that it will cook and not get mushy.

-- Add tamarind at the end of the recipe not in the starting at the time of boiling vegetables.
+- Add tamarind at the end of the recipe not at the starting at the time of boiling vegetables.